Kieranties/SimpleVersion/.github/CONTRIBUTING.md

 ### Package References

-To ensure dependendencies are kept in sync across the projects, the `Microsoft.Build.CentralPackageVersions` SDK is used to enable versions to be tracked in a single location.
+To ensure dependencies are kept in sync across the projects, the `Microsoft.Build.CentralPackageVersions` SDK is used to enable versions to be tracked in a single location.
 When creating a new project, add `<Sdk Name="Microsoft.Build.CentralPackageVersions" />` as the first node under the `<Project>`.